 Ping Pa city was on an American supply route to Kunming which passed through our base at Luliang.
 After several failed attempts by the governor’s messengers to get the truck drivers to come and pick us up, the governor sent his militia.
 The soldiers stopped a convoy and, not able to make the drivers understand what was wanted, brought them back at bayonet point.
 I’ll never forget the expressions on the drivers faces when they saw us.

 The next morning we left for our base.
 The journey was a bit of an adventure in itself.
 The road was winding and hilly and we got behind some Chinese steam-powered trucks which burned charcoal.
 In order to go up a hill the trucks would stop to make a head of steam, then go as far as possible before having to make more steam.
 Some locals ran behind the trucks with chocks to put behind the wheels so the trucks would not roll back down the hill.
 This was a tedious process but after about two-and-a-half days we arrived at our base.
 Needless to say, it was a sigh of relief.

 The letter (see below) was in an envelope (also below) with a different return address from the signer of the letter.
-I believe the envelope was from a crew mate he and my Mom would go on to be lifelong friends with.
+I believe the envelope was from a crew mate of Dad.
+He remained lifelong friends with Dad and Mom.
 The letter is from Staff Sargent Duane Gardner.
 The key part of the letter says that my Dad was the first one to jump after another crew member hesitated.
 It also says Dad was one to be proud of.
 That part I already knew.